cript2000/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 Bluesky application
 *******************

-This application resides on-prem in IIS server.
+This application is hosted by our on-prem in IIS server.
 Its FQDN is ``https://bluesky.f5access.onmicrosoft.com``

-This application is not **authenticated**, meaning there is no **Single Sign on** required in front of this app.
+This application is not **authenticated**, meaning there is no **Single Sign-on** required in front of this app.

    |image003|